Violent Crime Defense

 Violent crime encompasses a wide variety of different types of crimes, including domestic violence, assault, battery, and homicide.
 Depending on the severity of the crime, those accused of violent crimes could receive either a felony or misdemeanor conviction, both of which can result in serious consequences.
 If you are facing violent crime charges, contact a Hot Springs violent crime lawyer who can fight for you.

-At Lemley Law Partners, we understand how stressful a violent crime charge can be for the accused.
+At Lemley DWI & Criminal Defense Lawyers, we understand how stressful a violent crime charge can be for the accused.
 We strive to approach each unique case with compassion and support and have successfully fought many different types of violent crime charges, including felony assault, terroristic threatening, and domestic battery.
-Working with the seasoned attorneys at Lemley Law Partners can help you get your life back on track.
+Working with the seasoned attorneys at Lemley DWI & Criminal Defense Lawyers can help you get your life back on track.

 A crime is considered violent if a perpetrator uses physical force or threatens physical force on another individual.
 Violent crimes in Hot Springs, AR include things like: